 …and many more.
 These are just a few examples.

 Enjoy the Cup and the ethnic experience, definitely!
-And please share how it goes!
+And please share here how it goes for ya!

 All contents herein © 2019, C. Cousteau.
 Field reports by Cousteau below in this thread are also similarly copyrighted.
 You are welcome to share this info privately with friends & family.
 However, no PUBLIC duplication, re-posting, cut-and-pasting etc. etc. is authorized without Cousteau’s prior clearance.
 Violation is theft and infringement so you need to get it cleared first, k?
 Thanxxx …C.Cousteau@rocketmail.com